-Studies suggest that reishi may help to treat cancer and leukaemia, lower cholesterol, improve heart health and boost the immune system.
+Studies suggest that Reishi may help lower cholesterol, improve heart health, boost the immune system and help kill cancer cells (though please seek medical advice before taking).
 However, there is no scientific evidence to suggest it can be used as an antidepressant as of yet.

 The mushroom itself looks like a mass of dark reddish-brown spongy felt with a small cap on top, and it can grow up to 6 inches tall.
 The cap is often shaped like an umbrella, with white spots scattered across its surface.

 Reishi mushrooms grow on dead trees and logs, often in clusters under deciduous trees such as oak or birch during the summer months.
 They are native to China and Japan but can be found growing in temperate climates worldwide, including in Europe and North America, where they've been commonly cultivated for medicinal use since ancient times when people used them as food and medicine', especially in Asian countries where they're still popular today!

 Benefits of Reishi:

 1. Some studies suggest that Reishi may help to treat cancer and leukaemia.